Carbon Fiber Repair for CMU & Block Walls

 So how do you strengthen and repair a material used when strength is crucial?
 With carbon fiber.

-Basement Concrete Block Wall Repair
+Basement Block Wall Repair with Carbon Fiber

 Carbon fiber used to repair a bowing concrete block, or CMU, wall